Fady-K/hasher/Hasher.CLI/Hasher CLI Design and Implementation.md

 ---

-This markdown file provides a comprehensive guide to the Hasher CLI, including its design, implementation, and usage examples.
+This markdown file provides a comprehensive guide to the Hasher CLI, including its design, implementation, and usage examples with the `--hash-only` option.